moshe-kabala/jst/readme.md

 ## Contribute
 Any donation is welcome, open Issues, PR and request for new features.

+# Limitation
+When using in an obj! macro with a big object you need to config
+#![recursion_limit = "512"]

 ## Todo

 1. Improve parser tests